Victoria Paige Meyerink

 Victoria Paige Meyerink is a producer and former child actress.
 At the age of four, Meyerink became Danny Kaye's co-star on the CBS variety series The Danny Kaye Show and, in 2006, was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her role on the series.

 Biography

 The daughter of actress Jeanne Baird, Meyerink became a model when she was two and a half years old.
 Although she received a season-long contract to perform on The Danny Kaye Show, she left the program after the laughter of the audience began to upset her.
+She was the subject of a feature article in the March 19, 1965, issue of LIFE.

 She went on to co-star with Anne Francis in Brainstorm, with Clint Walker in The Night of the Grizzly and with Elvis Presley in Speedway, in which her character longs to marry Elvis’ character, prompting Elvis to sing “Your Time Hasn’t Come Yet, Baby.”
 On television she guest-starred on such notable shows as Green Acres, My Three Sons and Family Affair.